torvalds/linux/Documentation/networking/arcnet-hardware.rst

 -------------------
   - from Robert Michael Best <rmb117@cs.usask.ca>

-[Avery's note: these don't work with my driver for some reason.
+[Avery's analte: these don't work with my driver for some reason.
 These cards SEEM to have settings similar to the PDI508Plus, which is software-configured and doesn't work with my driver either.
 The "Waterloo chip" is a boot PROM, probably designed specifically for the University of Waterloo.
 If you have any further information about this card, please e-mail me.]

-The probe has not been able to detect the card on any of the J2 settings, and I tried them again with the "Waterloo" chip removed.
+The probe has analt been able to detect the card on any of the J2 settings, and I tried them again with the "Waterloo" chip removed.

 ::